ISAITB/docs-services/source/validation/index.rst

 ~~~~~~~~

 The ``validate`` operation is used to carry out the validation that this service is meant to perform.
 Implementation of the validation logic is
-entirely domain-specific.
-However, all ``validate`` methods follow a common sequence of steps:
+entirely domain-specific, however all ``validate`` methods follow a common sequence of steps:

   #.
 Verify the received inputs to ensure validation can proceed.
   #.
 Extract the values of the inputs.